kavehbc/test/README.md

 # Test Repository

-This is a test repo for AI Apps in Industry
+This is a test repo for AI Apps in Industry.

 > [Kaveh Bakhtiyari](http://kaveh.ai)